 I practice yoga.
 And it occurred to me recently that yoga really influences how I work with clients.
 Your post-Enlightenment self has probably put yoga in a box with running, weight training, pilates, and aerobics.
 And I suspect some yoga classes are like that.

-I’ve been fortunate to have taken yoga classes with folks who don’t really see it that way — Karen Smereka at Yoga Connection, Havi Brooks at The Fluent Self (unless I’m mistaken, pretty well everything Havi does is yoga), Louise who taught an ante-natal yoga and active birth class in Birmingham back when I was pregnant (forgive me, my kid is about to turn 15)
+I’ve been fortunate to have taken yoga classes with folks who don’t really see it that way — Karen Smereka at Yoga Connection, Havi Brooks at The Fluent Self (unless I’m mistaken, pretty well everything Havi does is yoga), Louise who taught an ante-natal yoga and active birth class in Birmingham back when I was pregnant (forgive me for forgetting her full name, that was 1997)

 Here’s some of what I’ve learned

 Asana = home: you might be working hard but you should be comfortable

 Advanced practice is not being able to get into some complicated pose; it’s about how you stand in line at the post-office.

 That probably makes no sense to you at all.

 Don’t worry.
 I’m going to post about each of those things and ramble on a bit about how they make a difference.
 I’ve even created a category for these posts: Learned in Yoga Class.